arturo-j-martinez-ii/tlens/README.md

 If so, you have successfully finished installing the transcription program!

 You can end the program by pressing "Esc" on the top left of your keyboard and run it again by repeating steps 82-85!
-[Or open a terminal and type `cd tlens` then `python3 tlenscode`]
+[Or open a terminal and type `cd` then `cd tlens` then `python3 tlenscode`]

 _You have successfully setup your Raspberry Pi to run the transcription!
 The hard part is over!_ 🥳